-The FY24 operating budget requests for the general fund total \$45,267,771.
+The FY24 operating budget requests for the general fund total \$44,559,488.
 Below is a breakdown of the revenue sources and the requested expenditures.

-Per the FY24 operating projection, the available revenues total \$44,146,768, an increase of 2.3% over FY23.
-This is comprised of our tax levy, Cherry Sheet revenues, local receipts, contribution from MELD, transfers from receipt reserved for appropriation funds (e.g. Ambulance and PEG access) and indirect costs from the enterprise funds (water and SESD sewer fund).
+Per the FY24 operating projection, the available revenues total \$44,559,488 an increase of 3.2% over FY23.
+This is comprised of our tax levy, Cherry Sheet revenues, local receipts, contribution from Middleton Electric Light Department (MELD), transfers from receipt reserved for appropriation funds (e.g. Ambulance and Public, Education & Government access (PEG)) and indirect costs from the enterprise funds (water and sewer fund).

-The general fund operating budget is proposed at \$45,267,771, an increase of 5.0% over FY23.
-As there is currently only one contract negotiated for FY24 the departments were instructed to make zero changes to salaries and wages.
-An amount was placed in the salary reserve for the employees that are non-union, non-contracted employees to be allocated by the March 4th budget meeting.
-A summary of the general fund operating budget and a break down of budgetary increases by function, excluding debt service, is provided below.
+The general fund operating budget is proposed at \$44,559,488, an increase of 3.2% over FY23.
+A summary of the general fund operating budget and a breakdown of budgetary changes by function is provided below.